PSCF v1.3.1

 • Practice strict "const correctness".
 Mark function parameters and class member functions as const whenever possible.

 • Read-only access to a member variable of a primitive C/C++ type should be provided (when needed) by an accessor function that returns the member variable by value.
-Read-only access to an object (class instance) that is owned by a class may be provided by an accessor function that returns the object by const reference.
-Read-write access to an object may be provided by an accessor that returns the object by non-const reference.
-Simple accessors that return by value or const references should be declared as const functions.
-For example, if a class has an int member variable data_ and a member object_ that is an instance of class Object, you might consider providing any or (none) of the following methods:
+Read-only access to an object that is an instance of a class may be provided by an accessor function that returns the object by const reference.

 int Thing::data() const